 COMMENTARY: Fracking grows slowly in Ohio, how Illinois fracking rules can provide a guideline for petcoke regulations, and why coal baron Robert Murray’s lawsuit against the EPA lacks merit.
 (Columbus Dispatch, Chicago Sun-Times, Huffington Post)

-Ken is the director of the Energy News Network at Fresh Energy and is a founding editor of both Midwest Energy News and Southeast Energy News.
+Ken is the director of the Energy News Network at Fresh Energy, and has led the project from its inception as Midwest Energy News in 2009.
 Prior to joining Fresh Energy, he was the managing editor for online news at Minnesota Public Radio.
-He started his journalism career in 2002 as a copy editor for the Duluth News Tribune before spending five years at the Spokesman-Review in Spokane, Washington, where he worked as a copy editor, online producer, features editor and night city editor.
+He started his journalism career in 2002 as a copy editor for the Duluth News Tribune before spending five years at the Spokesman-Review in Spokane, Washington, where he held a variety of editing, production, and leadership roles, and played a key role in the newspaper's transition to digital-first publishing.
 A Nebraska native, Ken has a bachelor's degree from the University of Nebraska-Lincoln and a master's degree from the University of Oregon.
-He is a member of the Society of Professional Journalists and Investigative Reporters and Editors.

 Leave a comment